seifhassan2/Bristol-Find-a-Crime-WebApp/implementation.md

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?

+The component diagram illustrates the major architectural components of the Bristol’s Find a Crime web application.
+The system interacts with Open Data Bristol via a query for Street Crime Incidents, retrieving crime data dynamically.
+This data is then processed and visualized using Leaflet.js, a mapping library that enables interactive geographic representations.
+The interactions between components follow a service-oriented architecture, where the application fetches data from an external API and integrates it with a client-side mapping tool.
+Since libraries are not considered components in UML, Leaflet.js is represented as an external service that the web application interacts with rather than a self-contained component.

+Bristol’s Find a Crime web application follows a Client-Server Architecture style.
+The system consists of three key components:

+1) Client (Bristol’s Find a Crime Web App) – The frontend interacts with external services, fetches crime data, and visualizes it for users.
+2) External Data Source (Open Data Bristol API) – Provides real-time crime data in JSON format.
+The client queries this API to retrieve street crime incidents.
+3) Mapping Library (Leaflet.js) – Used for rendering interactive crime maps, enabling users to explore crime data visually.

+This architecture separates concerns, allowing the frontend to remain lightweight while delegating data storage and retrieval to an external API.
+The interaction between components follows a Service-Oriented Architecture (SOA) pattern, as the application relies on an external service (Open Data Bristol) to fetch crime data dynamically.

 ![Component Diagram](cmp.png)

 ## Bristol Open Data API